Adding Real-Time Stream Processing to Promote Offers at the Right Time

 The team had built an elaborate architecture consisting of a services-oriented architecture (SOA) and an enterprise service bus (ESB) that drove data flows across the bank’s operations.
 All client-facing and back-office applications were linked via the SOA bus.
 This architecture was the backbone of their IT infrastructure and had been operating very reliably for the bank for several years.
 Similar to their previous use cases that incorporated Hazelcast, they wanted to retain all of the existing work, and only add components where necessary to add new business capabilities.
 This was important to ensure they added no major risk of disruption to their existing operations, considering that everything was already working well.
 However, the batch-oriented infrastructure based on CRM and data warehouse technology meant that it would typically take up to two days to present the customer with an offer.
 This would not meet the marketing team’s requirements on timely responsiveness.

-With their successes with Hazelcast IMDG in their prior use cases, it made sense for the team to try Hazelcast Jet in this new initiative.
-As a fast and easy to use stream processing engine, Jet was a natural fit for plugging into their publish/subscribe messaging bus, turning their environment into an event-driven architecture.
+With their successes with Hazelcast in their prior use cases, it made sense for the team to try Hazelcast in this new initiative.
+As a fast and easy to use stream processing engine, Hazelcast was a natural fit for plugging into their publish/subscribe messaging bus, turning their environment into an event-driven architecture.
 This would give them the ability to act on events in real time, especially since they were already capturing information about customer interactions.

 The data about each interaction (“event”) would not necessarily have a complete view of the customer.
 It might have customer account information and transaction details, but other information such as customer name and phone number were not included.
-But this was not an issue since Hazelcast IMDG was used as a high-speed customer account and product information repository, which provided enrichment data to create that complete view.
+But this was not an issue since Hazelcast was used as a high-speed customer account and product information repository, which provided enrichment data to create that complete view.
 This data was sourced by the bank’s mainframe computers, and was used across the many different banking channels, including mobile and web.

-As event data was read by Jet, it was enriched with data lookups in IMDG in a very fast way.
+As event data was read by Hazelcast, it was enriched with data lookups in the in-memory data store in a very fast way.
 This provided the context necessary to make better decisions on how to respond to the customer.
 The enriched event could then be published back to the bus for downstream processes to use.
 One example of a downstream action is sending the customer an SMS message about a product offer, which could be sent immediately after the event, if desired by the bank.
 This implementation gave the marketing team the ability to decide when to contact the customer.
 The SMS messaging option provided a communications channel that seemed to deliver more relevant and timely information than email.
 This is especially true if messages can be sent soon after a customer interaction with the bank.

 One other aspect of their implementation helped to speed time-to-market for future marketing promotions.
-The IT team implemented a module that runs within the Jet engine that executes promotion rules written in the Python programming language.
+The IT team implemented a module that runs within the Hazelcast streaming engine that executes promotion rules written in the Python programming language.
 This was valuable because there were members of the marketing team who could code in Python, so they were empowered to create the business logic for the promotions.
 This allowed them to run campaigns as they wished, and freed the IT team from having to provide support in getting promotions implemented into the system.

-While the real-time promotion use case was the primary driving force behind the implementation of Jet, another use case with great potential arose.
+While the real-time promotion use case was the primary driving force behind the implementation of Hazelcast, another use case with great potential arose.
 The team essentially built a transaction tracking and aggregation system that could perform business logic written in Python, which opened up more opportunities for real-time processing.
 Originally, every event in the system, including request/response events, represented a single transaction.
 With the new infrastructure, they could filter, correlate, aggregate, enrich, and rewrite the many related individual events, typically to consolidate them into a single, all-encompassing event that was published back to the bus.
 This gave them the ability to take action on events at a holistic level, which gave them the context on what the customer was trying to do.
 For example, rather than merely reading an isolated event data point regarding card insertion into an ATM, they now could generate a complete, consolidated record of what happened during that entire ATM session, including the fact that the transaction completed.
 Since this consolidated information was published back to their existing bus, they maintained the SOA/ESB pattern in their infrastructure so it would be easy to add new capabilities on these new records.

 This compiled information was important for the retail banking unit, especially for mobile apps, as the apps now could simply read the aggregated records to give customers the summarized information they sought.
 In fact, the mobile apps do not even read the low-level events, as they only read and process these consolidated event records.
-This allowed them to be more agile while also avoiding unnecessary workloads on their core banking mainframes, as these tasks are performed entirely in the Jet-based components of their architecture.
+This allowed them to be more agile while also avoiding unnecessary workloads on their core banking mainframes, as these tasks are performed entirely in the Hazelcast-based components of their architecture.

 As a business-critical system, they implemented two multi-node clusters in two distinct data centers for supporting disaster recovery.
 The WAN Replication and Automatic Failover features in Hazelcast made the implementation of the disaster recovery strategy much easier.